iustin/corydalis/docs/manual.md

 ## Image status

-The image "status" attribute is orthogonal to the search parameters, and is designed to help processing pictures.
+The image "status" attribute is orthogonal to image viewing, and is designed to help processing pictures.
 Just for image viewing, this section can be entirely ignored.
+But the status atom reuses the same status value, so this applies for searches as well.

 Depending on what kinds of files are present for an image, it will categorised as follows: